 The perfect cup of Turkish Coffee?

 Coffee should be black as hell, strong as death, and sweet as love goes the Turkish proverb describing a perfect cup of Turkish coffee.
-After 20 years or trial and error I’ve finessed it down to a pretty good cup of Turkish.
-Not sure I’ve had one better, but I’m open if it comes along.
+After 20 years of trial and error I’ve finessed it down to a pretty good cup of Turkish.
+Not sure I’ve had one better, but I’m open if one comes along.
 Here’s my method:

-If you feel the need for something fresher, the problem is that most roasters don’t understand what Turkish Coffee is.
-So that overroasted “Turkish grind” (that they likely can’t grind fine enough) from your local place can be a real disappointment, even when it’s fresh ground.
+If you feel the need for a fresher bean, the caution is that most roasters don’t understand what Turkish Coffee is.
+That overroasted “Turkish grind” (that they likely can’t grind fine enough) from your local place can be a real disappointment, even when it’s roasted today and fresh ground.

-Arabica is superior to the Robusta bean and roasting plays a big role in the flavor.
-Medium roast has a fuller coffee flavor compared to both a light and dark roast and also retains more caffeine than dark does.
+Arabica beans are superior to the Robusta beans and roasting plays a big role in the flavor.
+Medium roast has a fuller coffee flavor, compared to both a light and dark roast and also retains more caffeine than dark does.

 Brewing Turkish Coffee with sugar thickens it and helps mute any bitterness.
-I use 1-2 tablespoons of Sugar In The Raw.
+I use 1-2 tablespoons of Sugar In The Raw per pot.
 The large grains take longer to dissolve at the bottom of the pot and start to caramelize better than refined sugar.
 This enriches the flavor of the coffee.

-I also use a healthy dash of ground, green cardamon, which is traditional to add to Turkish Coffee in many places.
+I also use a healthy dash of fresh ground, green cardamon, which is traditional to add to Turkish Coffee in many countries.
 In addition to a flavor that blends flawlessly with coffee, cardamom soothes bitterness.
 Deep brand (available in Indian groceries) is excellent.
 I use this Kyocera mill for the cardamon.
-Tip: Fresher ground cardamon seeds will smell more peppery than piney.
+Tip: Fresher ground cardamon seeds will smell more sweet and peppery than piney.

-I add these three ingredients to a thick, tapered Turkish pot called a Jezve or Ibrik.
+I add these all ingredients to a thick, tapered Turkish pot called a Jezve or Ibrik.
 The narrowed top of the pot helps to create foam that holds in the flavor.
-Traditional tin-lined copper or brass were once preferred for their even heating, but the more-modern clad stainless steel work just as well.
+Traditional tin-lined copper pots were once preferred for their even heating, but the more-modern clad stainless steel work just as well.
 You can use a butter warmer, provided it tapers at the top.
 The method here is for a 12 oz. pot.
 Having the pot near full creates better foam, retains the flavor and settles the grounds better.
 As mentioned above the pot can have a big effect on flavor, so once you’ve selected a pot, you’ll need to find the bean that tastes best.

 I put this on a medium heat on an electric stove.
-(You might want to use low heat if using gas.)
-You want the coffee to cook slowing to caramelize the sugar, and get the full flavor from the beans, but not come to a boil through the foam.
+(You’ll want to use low heat if using a gas stove.)
+You want the coffee to cook slowly to caramelize the sugar, and get the full flavor from the beans, but not boil away the foam.
 The edges of the foam on top will start to swell when done.
-This should take 15-20 minutes.
-If the heat is too high you can burn the fine-grind of the beans, which can make the coffee bitter and taste like ash.
+This should take 10-20 minutes.
+If the heat is too high you can burn the fine-grind of the beans, which can make the coffee bitter and taste like cigarette ashes.

 The traditional method for Turkish Coffree is to cook the coffee almost to a boil three times.
 Instead I stir twice during cooking, at four minutes into the brewing (to help remove any grounds from the foam), and about two minutes before it’s done (to keep the heat more uniform throughout the pot and runs less risk of burning the coffee).
 Once done, remove from heat and don’t stir any more.

 I didn’t talk about the hundreds of variations I’ve tried that led me here.
 Many of my methods above break with the tradition of how someone’s dear, sweet Jadda used to make it.
 But I urge you to try the above and see if you don’t agree this gives you a smoother, more-flavorful cup.